 Many systems will also give you an indication of the voltage it’s capable of handling.
 A 12-volt system, for instance, might not function properly with a 36 or 48-volt cart and, as such, may require a reducer or a converter.

 Beyond that, there are a few more features that make purchasing a golf cart radio even more appealing.
 For examples, consoles come in a wide variety of styles and designs.
-The selection from Buggies Unlimited, for instance, feature more than ten different colors and is a great place to start when looking for a console that matches your cart’s design.
+The selection from Amazon, for instance, feature various models and is a great place to start when looking for a console that matches your cart’s design.

 These systems are also typically waterproof as well, making it safe to use in even during the ugliest of golf outings.